MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-05-tlol-part-5-data-extraction.markdown

 This leaves us with this interesting heatmap, where the lighter the block, the more frequently a global intent region was visited during that game.
+As we expect, the top, middle and bottom lanes experienced a lot of activity.
+The blue side and red side spawn locations also experienced a lot of activity (bottom-left and top-right, respectively).
+The reason the red-side spawn experienced more activity was because the red-side lost the game.

+One can
+reason that if a team is losing, there will be more activity on their side of the map because the opposing team will be taking their territory.
+Also, if players are dying more frequently because they're losing, and also due to lower death timers earlier in the game, activity in the losing teams spawn location will be higher as they are present within that region more often.

 ## Method